chemfiles/chemfiles/doc/capi/errors.rst

 -----------------------------

-Apart from the *constructor* functions (the functions returning pointers to the types defined above); all the functions return a status code, which is 0 if nothing went wrong, and another value in case of error.
-The following function allow for error handling from the C side.
+Apart from the *constructor* functions (the functions returning pointers to the chemfiles types); all the functions return a status code from the ``chfl_status`` enum:

+.. doxygenenum:: chfl_status

+The following function allow to handle errors:

 .. doxygenfunction:: chfl_strerror